whopio/whopsdk-payments-swift/README.md

 import WhopPayments

 class MyTokenProvider: WhopTokenProvider {
+    /// return an access token fetched from your
+    /// backend.
+    ///
+    /// called when `WhopPayoutsView` appears and
+    /// before expiration (within 60 seconds).
+    ///
+    /// the SDK handles caching and retries with
+    /// exponential backoff on failure.
     func getToken() async -> WhopTokenResponse {
-        // Fetch your access token from your backend let token = await fetchAccessToken()
+        let token = await fetchAccessToken()
         return WhopTokenResponse(accessToken: token)
     }